 Promoter or acquirer will buy back the shares through a reverse book building process.
 Promoters are required to make a public announcement of buyback by sending out a letter of offer to eligible shareholders and a bidding form.

+In this case, you, as an eligible shareholder can exit by tendering your shares.
 The final price is decided based on the price at which the maximum number of shares has been offered.

-When the shares tendered by the public shareholders reach the limits specified in the regulations, delisting is considered successful.
+When the shares tendered by the shareholders reach the specified limits, delisting is considered successful.

-If you have not sold back your shares in the reverse book building process or during the exit window period, you can still hold them till you find the buyer on the over-the-counter market.
+If you have not sold your shares in the reverse book building process or during the exit window period, you can still hold them till you find the buyer on the over-the-counter market.